Release Process

 The script will:

-1. ✅ Run pre-release checks (typecheck, build, version consistency)
+1. ✅ Run pre-release checks (typecheck, build, branch/changelog validation)

-2. 📝 Update version in all package.json files
+2. 📝 Update version in every workspace package.json

 4. 🏷️ Create git commit and tag